ArenKDesai/Aren-s-Notes/Kafka.md

 When a consumer exits or a consumer is grabbing batches, the offset alignments change.

-When a segment gets old, it can be deleted
+When a segment gets old, it can be deleted.
+This is done from the "left" (in queue terms), and never from the "ri"